Mohammed-Abdelaziem/codealpha_tasks/Secure Coding Review/README.md

 - I will be continuing to work on these even after the Internship period (driven by passion)

 ## Conclusion
-This is a great experience to learn Secure Coding Review and to correct the mistakes I made as a developer before.
+This is a great experience to learn Secure Coding Review and to correct the mistakes made By a developer.